BJP likely to give 10 portfolios to Shiv Sena

-The Bharatiya Janata Party might give smaller ministries, such as dairy, women and child welfare, to the Shiv Sena.
-Ravindra Waikar, Sunil Prabhu, Neelam Gorhe and Eknath Shinde likely to head these portfolios.
-The move is seen as a ploy to keep Sena in check and ensure that BJP has an upper hand in the BMC elections in the future
+The Bharatiya Janata Party might give smaller ministries, such as dairy, women and child welfare, to the Shiv Sena, a move seen as a ploy to keep Sena in check and monitor its movements

 It seems that the Bharatiya Janata Party (BJP) believes in the adage ‘Keep your friends close, but your enemies even closer’.
 That’s the reason why despite the BJP and the Shiv Sena breaking their 25-year-old saffron alliance and contesting the state assembly elections independently, the BJP is likely to give the latter 10 portfolios in the new ministry.
 The move is seen as a ploy to keep the Sena in check and monitor its movements closely.